ICE spokesman resigns to avoid 'fabricating the truth'

 An Immigration and Customs Enforcement spokesman quit and accused top Trump administration officials of releasing "misleading facts" over recent raids in California.

-James Schwab, 38, said he resigned from the San Francisco branch of the agency last week.
-He informed news outlets late Monday and cited Attorney General Jeff Sessions and ICE Acting Director Thomas D. Homan's claims that 800 undocumented immigrants evaded an operation due to Oakland Mayor Libby Schaaf last month issuing a public warning of upcoming raids.
+The spokesman, James Schwab, 38, said he resigned from the San Francisco branch of the agency last week.
+He informed news outlets late Monday and cited claims by Attorney General Jeff Sessions and ICE Acting Director Thomas D. Homan that 800 undocumented immigrants had evaded an operation last month because Oakland Mayor Libby Schaaf had issued a public warning of upcoming raids.

-“I quit because I didn’t want to perpetuate misleading facts,” Schwab told the San Francisco Chronicle, which first reported the story.
+“I quit because I didn’t want to perpetuate misleading facts,” Schwab told The San Francisco Chronicle, which first reported his resignation.
 “I asked them to change the information.
 I told them that the information was wrong, they asked me to deflect, and I didn’t agree with that.
 Then I took some time and I quit.”

 In a speech last week to the California Peace Officers' Association, Sessions said "ICE failed to make 800 arrests" because of Schaaf's actions, citing a briefing from Homan.